 1. Microsoft Edge Keeps Freezing after the Update

 The Edge keeps freezing and stops working altogether whenever it is executed.
-Even if it were working properly, sometimes while browsing through the web pages, it also stops working, a problem which has been after the Creators update.
+Even if it were working correctly, sometimes while browsing through the web pages, it also stops working, a problem which has been after the Creators update.
 What is causing this particular is still not clear.
 In most cases, you can just open the Task Manager (Ctrl + Shift + Del) and force close the software.
 After reopening it, the Edge would work properly.
 You may also restart your computer, but I think it’s a bit overkill.
-Note that after reopening the software, it may also stop working again.
+Note that after resuming the software, it may even stop working again.
 There is no guarantee to this solution, at least not until Microsoft rolls out another update.

 In order to ensure the safety of their company and to reduce the rate of piracy, Microsoft decided to remove all options that let us turn off the updates.
-Even after the feedback, they got from the community, Microsoft still hasn’t introduced any such feature.
-However, you have the option turn updates off for a selected amount of time, preferably a maximum period of 7 days.
+Even after the feedback they got from the community, Microsoft still hasn’t introduced any such feature.
+However, you have the option to turn updates off for a selected amount of time, preferably a maximum period of 7 days.
 After that, the updates will take place.
 If you’re having this problem, then you should know that this feature was present even before the Creators update.
 It can be turned off in a roundabout way and not unlike Windows 8.1 or earlier versions.

 3. No Xbox Remote in the Xbox App

 For those of you who cannot locate the Xbox remote icon in the Xbox app, do not worry.
-Microsoft has quietly removed it from, the system, without any kind of prior notice or explanation.
+Microsoft has quietly removed it from the system, without any kind of prior notice or explanation.
 Keep an eye on the forum for further details.
-This is not a bug but for you perfectionists out there for whom every detail matters, I hope this piece of information puts your mind at ease.
+It is not a bug but for you perfectionists out there for whom every detail matters, I hope this piece of information puts your mind at ease.